jserv/unix-v1/README.md

 <http://www.bitsavers.org/pdf/dec/pdp11/handbooks/PDP1120_Handbook_1972.pdf>, and
 <http://www.bitsavers.org/pdf/dec/pdp11/handbooks/PDP11_PeripheralsHbk_1972.pdf>.

-The C compiler from 2nd Edition UNIX is also installed and works, but the language is a very early dialect of C. The closest reference to the language at this point in time is this, but it is probably 2 years too late:
+The C compiler from 2nd Edition UNIX has been installed and is operational.
+However, it supports a very early dialect of C. The most relevant reference for this version of the language is as follows, although it may be approximately two years more advanced than the dialect in question:
 <https://www.bell-labs.com/usr/dmr/www/cman74.pdf>

-The userland binaries come from a period somewhere between the 1st and 2nd Edition of UNIX.
-You may find the 2e manuals useful too:
+The userland binaries originate from a period between the 1st and 2nd Editions of UNIX.
+The manuals from the 2nd Edition may also be useful:
 <http://www.bitsavers.org/pdf/att/unix/Early_UNIX/Unix_2nd_Edition_Manual_Jun72.pdf>.

 ## Repository Layout